-IRMAA stands for ‘Income-Related Monthly Adjustment Amount’.
+IRMAA stands for ‘Income-Related Monthly Adjustment Amount.’
 Unlike a Medicare Part D penalty for waiting too long to enroll, IRMAA is an extra amount you pay for Part D coverage in addition to your Medicare Part D premium that is solely based on your income.

 If you owe an IRMAA, Social Security will send you a letter notifying you that your IRMAA will be added to your Medicare Part D cost.
-Keep in mind that the Part D IRMAA is not billed by or paid to your Part D plan, but by the Centers for Medicare and Medicaid Services (CMS).
+Keep in mind that the Part D IRMAA is not billed by or paid to your Part D plan, but rather it is billed by the Centers for Medicare and Medicaid Services (CMS).
 If you are assessed an IRMAA and do not pay it, you risk disenrollment from your Part D plan.